ruvnet/phone-agent/README.md

 ### Running Locally

-There are two ways to run the application locally:
+There are three ways to run the application locally:

 #### Option 1: Using Wrangler (Standard Method)